 - Calcified necrosis (dead tissue)

-“The proud flesh that can appear as a summer sore is a product of the irritation and hypersensitive reaction from the larvae,” said Dr. Hustler.
+“The proud flesh that can appear as a summer sore is a product of the irritation and hypersensitive reaction from the larvae,” said Dr. Mitchell.
 “Once a summer sore is properly diagnosed, the end goal of treatment is to kill both the adult larvae and the flies themselves.”

 Detection & Prevention

-“Firstly, it is incredibly important that the owner does not assume a lesion is a summer sore because of its appearance or their experience with summer sores,” said Dr. Hustler.
+“Firstly, it is incredibly important that the owner does not assume a lesion is a summer sore because of its appearance or their experience with summer sores,” said Dr. Mitchell.
 “Granulation tissue can look like a summer sore but actually be the result of a different infection or skin issue.
 So, it is crucial to contact a veterinarian at the first sign of a potential summer sore before any treatment is administered.”

 Commonly, a summer sore is the visible granulation of tissue containing small yellow, rice-like larvae within the skin and a mucopurulent (mucus or pus-like) discharge associated with the wound.
 Prevention is the most effective way of controlling summer sore outbreaks.
 The best way to protect horses is to implement effective methods for: